basho/basho_docs/source/languages/en/riak/cookbooks/Basic-Cluster-Setup.md

 <div class="info">
 <strong>Single Nodes</strong>
-If a node is started singly (as, for example, you might do when you are building your first test environment), you will need to remove the ring files from the data directory after you edit
+If a node is started singly using default settings (as, for example, you might do when you are building your first test environment), you will need to remove the ring files from the data directory after you edit
 <code>etc/vm.args</code>. <code>riak-admin cluster replace</code> will not work as the node